cpq/bare-metal-programming-guide/README.md

 [Nucleo-F429ZI](https://www.st.com/en/evaluation-tools/nucleo-f429zi.html)
 development board  ([buy on Mouser](https://eu.mouser.com/ProductDetail/STMicroelectronics/NUCLEO-F429ZI?qs=mKNKSX85ZJcE6FU0UkiXTA%3D%3D)).
-All example projects source are provided for that board.
+Every chapter in this guide has an associated project, and they gradually progress in functionality and completeness.
 The last (web server) project is the most complete, and can be used as a skeleton for the project of your own, dear reader.
 Therefore, that last example project is provided for the other boards, too:

 - [STM32 Nucleo-F429ZI](step-7-webserver/nucleo-f429zi/)
 - [TI EK-TM4C1294XL](step-7-webserver/ek-tm4c1294xl/)